bcronje/docs/docs/kb/windows-firewall-classifies-enclave-interface-as-public.md

 # Windows Firewall classifies Enclave interface as Public

-By default Enclave will attempt to mark any network interfaces it creates as `Private` in the Windows Firewall.
-In some circumstances when the WMI subsystem is not available, or if an administrator or another process has re-classified the `NetworkCategory`, the Enclave interface may not be set to `Private`.
+By default Enclave will attempt to mark any network interface it installs as `Private` in the Windows Firewall.
+In some circumstances the Enclave interface may not be set to `Private`.
+This can happen if the WMI subsystem is not available, or if an administrator, or another process changes the interface's `NetworkCategory` setting.

 We recommend that customers classify all Enclave network interfaces as `Private` in the Windows Firewall at all times.

 ## Symptoms

-Traffic may not be flowing as expected between connected peers according to the Policies defined by administrators in the Enclave management portal.
+Network traffic may not be flowing as expected between connected peers according to the Policies defined by administrators in the Enclave management portal.

 ## Cause

-The Windows Firewall may be unexpectedly miss-classifying the Enclave network interface as either `Public` or `Domain` instead of `Private`.
+The Windows Firewall may be unexpectedly and incorrectly classifying Enclave network interfaces as either `Public` or `Domain` instead of `Private`.

 ## Resolution

-Obtain a list of all network interfaces installed by Enclave on the relevant systems and use PowerShell to check all Enclave interfaces are incorrectly classified as `Private` by the Windows Firewall and manually update the classification for any that aren't.
+Obtain a list of all network interfaces installed by Enclave on the relevant systems and use PowerShell to check if any are incorrectly classified by the Windows Firewall.
+Manually update the `NetworkCategory` classification as needed.

 1. Open an administrator PowerShell command prompt

 2. Run `enclave list-adapters`.
-If you have enrolled multiple profiles enrolled on the same operating system, you may have more than one Enclave network interface listed.
+If you have enrolled multiple profiles enrolled on the same device, you may have more than one Enclave network interface listed.
+If you only have one profile enrolled, it is usually called `Universe`.

     ```
     Index    Net Connection Id      Service Name    Driver Name                         Guid